 The Veterans Crisis Line is a free, confidential resource that’s available to anyone, even if you’re not registered with VA or enrolled in VA health care.
 The caring, qualified responders at the Veterans Crisis Line are specially trained and experienced in helping Veterans of all ages and circumstances.
 1-800-273-TALK (8255).
 Veterans use the same number but press 1 once the call is answered.

 Thrive is an online cognitive behavioral therapy that will be offered to 1,000 Montanans starting this fall.
-The program, offered through Montana State University, helps treat depressive symptoms, syndromes, and disorders among rural Montanans
+The program, offered through Montana State University, helps treat depressive symptoms, syndromes, and disorders among rural Montanans.

 Vet 2 Vet

 Vet 2 Vet Family Support Group is such a place.
 You don’t have to suffer in silence any longer.
-There are other families who have had very similar experiences and can help you deal with what you’re going through.
+Other families have had very similar experiences and can help you deal with what you’re going through.
 Your experiences are meaningful, too, and in sharing them, you will also be helping other families just like yours.
 Meetings are held in a comfortable private setting.
 What is said in the meeting room, stays in the meeting room.
 We know taking that first step isn’t easy.
 It certainly can’t hurt.
 In fact, it may even start to lighten your load at the very first meeting.
 No website available; call Joe Steffens at 406-442-4887 or Robin Rosay at 406-422-2331.